bruceravel/demeter/documentation/Athena/hephaestus.rst

 The definition of the core-hole lifetime is discussed in the tabulation by Keski-Rahkonen and Krause.
 In short, it is a measure of the width of the absorption edge.
-High energy edges |nd| Sn for example |nd| are very broad and have large core-hole lifetimes (measured in energy), which low energy edges are much sharper.
+High energy edges |nd| Sn for example |nd| are very broad and have large core-hole lifetimes (as measured in energy), while low energy edges are much sharper.
 The numbers used by :demeter:`hephaestus` are the same as those used by :demeter:`feff` and are taken from that reference.